Zekinler/emoc-16/README.md

 A 16-bit Emulator for a Machine of my Own Creation.

-The name can also mean an Emulator for a Machine for *your* own Creations.

 I've always wanted to build my own computer, not as in put some off-the-shelf components in a case, but actually design a processor with my own instruction set.
 Unfortunately, I do not have the money, equipment, or even know-how to do this on real silicon.
 However, what I do have is a personal computer, and the ability to code.